 The district may require a fee for student participation in a field trip that is not required as part of a basic educational program or course to cover expenses such as transportation, admission, and meals; however, a student will not be denied participation because of financial need.
+See Fees (All Grade Levels) on page 56 for more information.

 The district is not responsible for refunding fees paid directly to a third-party vendor.